Sigmmma/c20/src/content/h1/tools/h1a-ek/readme.md

 ## Visual
 * The tools now use the modern [DX11](https://en.wikipedia.org/wiki/DirectX#DirectX_11) graphics API instead of the obsolete [D3D9](https://en.wikipedia.org/wiki/DirectX#DirectX_9) API. this should result in better performance and support on modern systems.
 * First person models now use the highest [LOD][gbxmodel#level-of-detail] available instead of the lowest.
+* Increased `MAXIMUM_RENDERED_ENVIRONMENT_SURFACES` from 16k to 32k.
+This means [BSPs][scenario_structure_bsp] can now have more visible triangles without culling happening.
+It is still important to use portals to manage visible clusters.
 * Many [Gearbox visual bugs][renderer#gearbox-regressions] were fixed.
 Some examples are:
   * Restoration of [shader_transparent_generic][] and [shader_transparent_plasma][]
   * [fog][] screen layers